RedBear52/SentimentAnalysisApiProject/README.md

-# Natural Language Processing API - News Evaluation Project
+# Natural Language Processing API - Article Evaluation Project

 # Project Explanation
 This is a basic web application that prompts the user to input the url address of a webpage.